araqueheinz/araqueheinz_WD5/README.md

+- REMINDER:

-Commit to heroku:
+To Commit to HEROKU:
-git push heroku master
+    - git push heroku master

-Commit to github:
+To Commit to GITHUB:
-git push -u origin master
+    - git push -u origin master